xander1421/yt-fs/PRIVACY.md

 ## Contact Information

-If you have questions about this privacy policy, please contact us through:
+For questions about this privacy policy or the extension, please visit our GitHub repository or contact us through the browser extension store.
-- **GitHub Issues**: [Repository Issues Page]
-- **Extension Store Reviews**: Leave feedback on the Chrome Web Store

 ## Compliance

 This extension complies with:
 - Chrome Web Store Developer Program Policies
+- Firefox Add-on Policies
-- General Data Protection Regulation (GDPR)
+- General Data Protection Regulation (GDPR) principles
-- California Consumer Privacy Act (CCPA)
+- California Consumer Privacy Act (CCPA) requirements

----

-**Summary**: This extension stores only your tab-fullscreen preferences locally in your browser.
-No personal data is collected, no tracking is performed, and no information is transmitted to external servers.
+The extension operates entirely client-side with no data collection, making it inherently privacy-preserving.